jonathan-innis/csce315-nosql-team1/README.md

 This setup assumes that you have Node.js installed/access to the AWS VM

 1. Run `npm install` on the `/d2/server` directory
+2. Run `npm run build` on the directory
-2. Run `node app.js` to start the server.
+3. Run `npm run start` to start the server.
 The server should be listening on `localhost:3000` at this point
-3. Go to `http://localhost:3000` in the browser to see the website
+4. Go to `http://localhost:3000` in the browser to see the website

+## Code Organization
+- Code is organized in a `src/` directory where there is both React.js code and node.js/Express code
+- All of the code related to the database and the backend is stored in the `models/`, `schemas/`, and `routes/` directories
+- All of the code related to the frontend is stored in the `src/` and `dist/` directories
+- Both sets of code are run jointly on the server

 ## Deliverable 2
 ### Backend (Node.js)